-“The human condition is plagued with a labyrinth of shortcomings, frailties and limitations that hinder man from reaching his fullest potential.
+“The human condition is plagued with a labyrinth of shortcomings, frailties, and limitations that hinder a man from reaching his fullest potential.
 Therefore, it only makes sense that we find ourselves at the next phase in human evolution where restricted man merges with the infinite possibilities of hyper-evolving technologies.
 This techno-human transmutation will prove to be ‘the’ quantum leap in human progression.
-The harmonization of technologically extending oneself, consciousness, artificial intelligence and machine learning will reverse the failures of genetic predisposition and limitation.”
+The harmonization of technologically extending oneself, consciousness, artificial intelligence, and machine learning will reverse the failures of genetic predisposition and limitation.”

 Do you consider the potential of machine learning and AI a blessing or a curse?
 I am very curious about your feelings and intuitions.
 Please feel free to comment below.